 Rinse your razor under running water or a sink filled with water once you’re done shaving.

-That being said, when you’re just learning a technique; everything is going to take you a lot longer, and so by the time you make it from your right side to the left side, you may already experience a drying feeling on your face.
-Now, you don’t want a dry shaving cream, because it clogs up the razor and prevents skin protection.
+That being said, when you’re just learning a technique, everything is going to take you a lot longer, and so by the time you make it from your right side to the left side, you may already experience a drying feeling on your face.
+You don’t want a dry shaving cream, because it clogs up the razor and prevents skin protection.
 Therefore, if you can feel that it gets a little drier, wet your hand, go over the area again, and maybe reapply a little bit of lather or shaving cream so everything is fresh before you shave over it.

 Step 5: Make A Second Pass, Across the Grain